rwilliams04/uc-xromm/status.md

 ## 2014-07-24

 The RCC team met with Kia via Skype on 2014-07-24.
-Kia provided overview of the Portal's trial creation and file upload workflow via the web interface.
+Kia provided an overview of the Portal's trial creation and file upload workflow via the web interface.

 We decided it would be easiest to host a local copy of the XMA Portal for experimentation and potentially customize for the particular needs of the Ross Lab.
 The plan is to setup a dedicated VM for the portal.